David Ruffin: With the Temptations (1964–1968)

 After joining the Temptations, the bespectacled Ruffin initially sang backgrounds while the role of lead singer mostly alternated between Eddie Kendricks and Paul Williams.
 Ruffin did sing a few lead parts, both on stage and in the studio, during his first year with the group, but his leads on these studio tracks would not be released for over a year, as they were not considered good enough to showcase his vocals.
-However, Smokey Robinson, who produced and co-wrote most of the Temptations' material at this point, saw Ruffin during this period as a "sleeping giant" in the group with a unique voice that was "mellow" yet "gruff."
+However, Smokey Robinson, who produced and co-wrote most of the Temptations' material at this point, saw Ruffin during this period as a "sleeping giant" in the group with a unique voice that was "mellow" yet "gruff".
 Robinson thought that if he could write just the 'perfect song' for Ruffin's voice, then he could have a smash hit.
 The song was to be something that Ruffin could "belt out" yet something that was also "melodic and sweet".
 When Robinson achieved his goal, the song, "My Girl", was recorded in November 1964 and released a month later.
 It became the group's first number-one single in 1965.
 "My Girl" subsequently became the Temptations' signature song, and elevated Ruffin to the role of lead singer and frontman.

 The follow-ups to "My Girl" were also extremely successful singles, and included the Ruffin-led hits "It's Growing" (1965), "Since I Lost My Baby" (1965), "My Baby" (1965), "Ain't Too Proud to Beg" (1966), "Beauty Is Only Skin Deep" (1966), "(I Know) I'm Losing You" (1966), "All I Need" (1967), "(Loneliness Made Me Realize) It's You That I Need" (1967), "I Wish It Would Rain" (1967), and "I Could Never Love Another (After Loving You)" (1968).
 Ruffin also shared lead vocals on the 1967 hit single "You're My Everything" with Eddie Kendricks.
-Standing at 6 ft 3 in, Ruffin's passionate and dramatic performances endeared him to the Temptations' audiences and fans.
+Standing at approximately 6 ft 2 in and weighing approximately 125 lbs, Ruffin's passionate and dramatic performances endeared him to the Temptations' audiences and fans.
 According to Otis Williams, Ruffin (playfully nicknamed "Ruff" by the group) was a natural comedian and a hard-working singer when he first joined the group.

 Ruffin's most notable non-vocal contribution to the Temptations was the masterminding of their trademark four-headed microphone stand.
 This enabled the other members to sing and do their dances without having to crowd around one microphone while the lead singer would sing into a separate microphone.